Popular Search Algorithms in Artificial Intelligence (AI)

 Simulated Annealing is an Optimization technique that borrows its principles from the annealing process in metallurgy.
 It does so by iterating towards the solution and only accepting suboptimal solutions to break the local minima.

-Example: Simulated annealing is used for arranging LC parts in a circuit layout to minimize wire length and the process of placement to optimize area.
+Example: Simulated annealing is used for arranging LC parts in a circuit layout to minimize wire length and the placement process to optimize area.

 Strengths:

-Such as those that can surpass local optimum; disadvantageous traps for most greedy algorithms.
+- Such as those surpassing local optimum and disadvantageous traps for most greedy algorithms.

 Limitations: